namdy0429/namdy0429.github.io/teaching/swe233-fall2025-project.md

 **Requirements:**

-- **Literature Review**: Conduct a comprehensive literature review of previous works that aim to address similar problems.
+- **Literature Review**: Conduct a comprehensive literature review of previous works that either motivate your project or address similar problems.
 The literature review should include at least 10 references and should identify gaps in existing solutions, specifying what is missing or inadequate in current approaches.

-- **Proposed Solution**: Develop a potential solution that involves an intelligent component such as a recommender system, LLM, AI-powered features, or other intelligent technologies.
-You must explain how your solution differs from and improves upon existing approaches identified in your literature review.
+- **Proposed Solution**: Develop a potential solution that involves an intelligent component such as a recommender system, LLM, or other intelligent technologies.
+You must explain how your solution differs from and improves upon existing approaches, if there are any.

 - **Academic Writing**: The report should be written in the style of introduction and related works sections of top-tier conference papers (e.g., ICSE, CHI).
 This means clear problem motivation, systematic literature review, and well-articulated contributions.

-**Deliverable**: Submit a 4-6 page report (excluding references) that follows academic conference paper format.
+**Deliverable**: Submit a 1-3 page report excluding references.
+The conference paper template (double column) will be provided.

 **Examples:**
 - Sections Introduction and Background and Related Work in Li, T.J.J. et al. [PUMICE: A Multi-Modal Agent that Learns Concepts and Conditionals from Natural Language and Demonstrations](https://toby.li/files/Li_Pumice_UIST19.pdf).

 ### Project Proposal Presentation
-**Dates: October 20 & October 22**
+**Dates: October 20 & October 22, Slides due: October 20, 1AM PST**

-Students will present their project proposals to the class for feedback and discussion before finalizing their prototype designs.
+Students will present their project proposals to the class for feedback and discussion before finalizing the report.

 **Requirements:**

-- **Presentation Length**: 8-10 minutes per presentation with 4-5 minutes for questions and feedback.
+- **Presentation Length**: 5 minutes per presentation with 2-3 minutes for questions and feedback.
+The order of presentations will be randomly decided.

 - **Content Coverage**: Your presentation should cover your problem identification, literature review findings, and proposed intelligent solution.
-Emphasize the gaps you identified in existing work and how your solution addresses them.
+Emphasize the gaps you identified in existing work and how your solution may address them.

 - **Literature Review**: Highlight key papers from your literature review and clearly articulate the research gap your project will address.

 - **Feedback Integration**: Be prepared to receive and discuss feedback that will help refine your approach before the prototype design phase.

-**Deliverable**: Students must submit presentation slides to Canvas by the deadline (1 AM PST), but are free to update slides for the live presentation.
-Live presentation with supporting slides.
-The order of presentations will be randomly decided.
-This presentation serves as preparation for your prototype design submission.
+**Deliverable**: The presentation slides and the live presentation.

 ### Prototype Design
 **Due: November 17, 1 AM PST**